catdad/electron-template/README.md

 In both of these cases, the user is barely ready to actually create an app once they have started.
 They can even create more problems than they solve.
 So instead, I started down the route and creating Electron applications from scratch.
 Several applications in, and I am finding that I need to copy paste some code every time I start a new one.
 This is that code.

 It will be very opinionated.
 If you are offended by opinions that are not your own, this is probably not the template for you.
+If you are interested in learning more about or discussing these choices, I will be in the [issues section](https://github.com/catdad/electron-template/issues/new).

 Now, let's explore it.